Ovarian Cancer

 Consistent Prognostic Impact Across Studies

-The remarkable consistency of hazard ratios (HR 5.3-6.7) and PFS differences across independent cohorts establishes ctDNA MRD detection as a robust prognostic biomarker in ovarian cancer.
-MRD-positive patients consistently demonstrate ~6-fold higher risk of progression with median PFS of 5.8-7.4 months versus 24.7-28.1 months for MRD-negative patients.
+The consistency of hazard ratios across independent cohorts, now confirmed by meta-analysis, establishes ctDNA MRD detection as a robust prognostic biomarker in ovarian cancer.
+MRD-positive patients consistently demonstrate substantially higher risk of progression with median PFS of 5.8-6.4 months versus 24.7-28.1 months for MRD-negative patients.
+A 2026 systematic review confirmed that ctDNA positivity is associated with increased recurrence risk and inferior survival outcomes across heterogeneous study populations.

 Lead Time for Recurrence Detection